 Clayton v Clayton NZSC 29, NZFLR 230, and Clayton v Clayton NZSC 30, NZFLR 189.
 Deborah appeared in the Supreme Court representing Mrs Clayton in this landmark case which resulted in two judgments.
 This case involved a large number of family trusts created during the course of a long marriage.

 The complexity is reflected in the fact that the hearing took three full days of hearing time before the Supreme Court.
 Commentators have referred to this case as “rewriting the legal landscape” in regard to relationship property and trusts.
 Mrs Clayton, with Deborah’s advocacy, was successful in regard to all of her major claims.
 SC 38 2015 – Clayton v Clayton (substantive)

 Clayton v Clayton NZCA 30.
 Deborah also appeared for Mrs Clayton in the Court of Appeal.
 The issues included company valuation issues in regard to a substantial saw milling business as well as the operation of the Property (Relationships) Act 1976 in regard to trusts formed during a marriage.
 Subsequently, the husband sought leave to appeal to the Supreme Court in regard to all issues decided by the Court of Appeal.
 He was given limited leave in regard to some issues.
 Mrs Clayton was also granted leave to proceed with a cross-appeal.
 Clayton v Clayton NZCA 30

-Deborah appeared in the Supreme Court representing Auckland Council in Down v R NZSC 21, 2 NZLR 585.
+Deborah appeared in the Supreme Court representing Auckland Council as an intervener in Down v R NZSC 21, 2 NZLR 585.